loliksamuel/Prometheus-Grafana_exercise_01/README.md

 ![](./img/prometheus_graphs.png)

 ## Exercise
-c
 1. Add the cAdvisor exporter from https://github.com/google/cadvisor
 2. Add a MySQL container to docker-compose.yml
 3. Add a MySQL exporter for Prometheus

 ## Expected Solution